declan76/pix2pix/README.md

     ```
     This command builds a Docker image named pix2pix-cpu-image from the Dockerfile in the current directory.
 ##### 2. Build Docker Container from the Image
-- To build a Docker container from the image:
+To build a Docker container from the image:
+- **Linux**:
     ```
     docker run -it --net=host --name pix2pix-cpu-container -v $(pwd):/app pix2pix-cpu-image bash
     ```
+- **Windows and macOS**:
+    ```
+    docker run -it --name pix2pix-cpu-container -v $(pwd):/app pix2pix-cpu-image bash
+    ```
-    This command creates a Docker container named pix2pix-cpu-container from the pix2pix-cpu-image image and runs it in interactive mode with the host network and all GPUs enabled.
+This command creates a Docker container named pix2pix-cpu-container from the pix2pix-cpu-image image and runs it in interactive mode.
 It also mounts the current directory to the /app directory in the container.

 ---